tomvanschaijk/romanian-violet-rollsroyce/README.md

+Firstly, this solution uses dotnetcore 3.0, so do make sure you have all the obviously required installations on your end to be able to debug and play around with this application.
+I would say https://visualstudio.microsoft.com/vs/ and https://dotnet.microsoft.com/download/dotnet-core/3.0 are good locations to visit for that.

 To run the project, start both the API and the Web application.
 The API has 5 basic endpoints:
 * a GET to monitoring/alive which serves as a basic heartbeat check
 * a GET to monitoring/health which is the healthcheck functionality offered since dotnetcore 2.2.
 This one just offers a simple memory health check, since the API has no other external dependencies.
 It would make sense to also add a healthcheck to the Blazor Server web application, in which the alive endpoint of the API could be called (not the health endpoint, we don't want to cause a cascading effect of healthcheck calls).
 The implementation of healthchecks in Blazor Server seems to be a bit different though, since adding it in the "normal" way causes an issue with the routing.
 Consider this "under construction" until I find out what the way to go here is.